WansonChoi/HATK/README.md

 	If you want to remove this virtual environment forever in your system, then

 	```
-	conda remove -n HATK
+	conda env remove -n HATK
 	```
 <br>
 <br>

 3. Download each dependent software in 'dependency/' folder.

-    Though Anaconda can facilitate installing necessary Python packages or libraries with less endeavour, there are some other software which you must install manually by yourself.
+    Though Anaconda handles installing necessary Python packages and R libraries with less endeavour, there are some other software which you must prepare manually by yourself (primarily due to copyright issue).

     In the project folder, make a folder named 'dependency'. (**with right exactly this name**)
     ```
-    mkdir dependency
+    mkdir dependency/
     ```

-    And download below software to this directory.
+    And download below software to this directory and change their name to below ones.

     - beagle.jar (http://faculty.washington.edu/browning/beagle/b3.html - 'Old version'; **Choose the version "3.0.4"**)
     <!-- - beagle4.jar (https://faculty.washington.edu/browning/beagle/b4_1.html#download) -->